1 Genes, Genomes and Genome Browsers

 1.1 What is a gene?

-A gene is a segment of DNA that directs the production of a functional product (i.e. protein, see Figure 1.1).
+One definition: A gene is a segment of DNA that directs the production of a functional product (i.e. protein, see Figure 1.1).
 A significant number of eukaroytic genes are protein coding.
 Each protein-coding gene is first used as a template to create an RNA transcript through a process called transcription.
 The RNA transcript is then processed into a messenger RNA (mRNA).
-The most notable change that occurs during RNA processing is that intron sequences are removed (dark gray segments in Figure 1.1).
+The most notable change that occurs during RNA processing is that intron sequences are removed (thin lines in Figure 1.1).
 The mRNA is then exported from the nucleus and used as a template to make a protein in a process called translation.
 All translation begins in the cytoplasm.
-Translation of secreted and transmembrane proteins continues at the surface of the endoplasmic reticulum (ER).
-These proteins do most of the work necessary to maintain cell structure, function and behavior.
+Translation of secreted and transmembrane proteins continue at the surface of the endoplasmic reticulum (ER).
+All proteins (soluble and membrane bound) do much of the work necessary to maintain cell structure, function and behavior.

 An overview of Gene Expression.
-A small segment of DNA (light grey) containing a single gene (orange) is shown.
-The RNA transcript is highlighted in green (exons) and dark gray (introns).
+A small segment of a chromosome (light grey) containing a single gene (orange) is shown.
+The RNA transcript is highlighted as blue rectangles (exons) and blue lines (introns).
+Introns are removed during RNA processing to create a mature messenger RNA (mRNA)

 Figure 1.1: An overview of Gene Expression.
-A small segment of DNA (light grey) containing a single gene (orange) is shown.
-The RNA transcript is highlighted in green (exons) and dark gray (introns).
+A small segment of a chromosome (light grey) containing a single gene (orange) is shown.
+The RNA transcript is highlighted as blue rectangles (exons) and blue lines (introns).
+Introns are removed during RNA processing to create a mature messenger RNA (mRNA)

-While the transcribed region of a gene requires adjacent sequence to become transcribed at the right time and place (i.e. promoter, see Chapter 5), for simplicity, the size of a gene (number of base pairs) is typically defined by where transcription begins and ends.
+While the transcribed region of a gene requires adjacent sequence (i.e. the promoter, see Chapter 5) to become transcribed at the right time and place, for simplicity, the size of a gene (number of base pairs) is typically defined by where transcription begins and ends.
 Thus, the sites of transcription initiation and transcription termination define both gene size and RNA transcript size (but not mRNA size which is typically shorter as most eukaryotic genes have introns).

 1.2 What is a genome?

 Genes are distributed linearly along chromosomes2 (Figure 1.2).
-One unique set of chromosomes for a given species makes up what we call a genome (sometimes called the “haploid genome”)3.
+One complete, nonredundant set of chromosomes for a given species makes up what we call a genome (also called a “haploid genome”)3.

 This schematic represents a hypothetical segment of a chromosome with orange rectangles representing genes distributed linearly along the DNA segment shown.